Pullikkaran Staraa Box Office: 5 Days Kerala Collections

-Mammootty starrer Pullikkaran Staraa, directed by young film-maker Syam Dhar is one among the 4 major Malayalam movies, which are in the theatres, right now.
+Mammootty starrer Pullikkaran Staraa, directed by young film-maker Syam Dhar, is one among the 4 major Malayalam movies, which are in the theatres, right now.

 Pullikkaran Staraa, was off to a decent start at the box office and the film has been receiving mixed reviews.
 Anyhow, it seems like the family audiences are in favour of the movie and it could be seen from the box office collections of Pullikkaran Staraa.